LF-digitala-kanaler/LFDS/content/components/web/typography/lists.md

       #### Bullet list

       Bulleted lists attract attention, support scanning, shorten text, and reveal the relationship of items.
-Our bullet list are a styling of the standard html-tag <ul>.
+Our bullet list are a styling of the standard html-tag ul.
 The first level is a red and filled circle, the second is red and outlined whereas the third is square and blue.
 In customer facing lists you should never go as the third level.

       #### List with checkmarks as bullets